area4lib/area4/docs/installing.rst

     area4

-You must have prior knowledge with using a requirements.txt file to take this path.
+.. warning:: You must have prior knowledge with using a requirements.txt file to take this path.
+If not, search how to use a requirements file for Python dependencies